raphaFanti/glidelytics_activity_tagger/README.md

 ## This code
 Here we attempt to achieve a satisfactory labelling of paragliding activities in Strava.
 Other platforms such as Suunto have a paragliding record mode.
 The problem is these activities are not labeled as such when uploaded to Strava.
 Our first mission is to tag them correctly.

 To train data, I have <b>manually tagged all of my paragliding ativities in Strava with a description #glidelytics</b>.
-The plan is to identify them to subsequently run analysis for labeling.
+Note that the tag is in description not on activity name nor comments (could had been coded that way as well).

 This code hence:
 - Downloads all the activities for an authorized athlete on Strava